thorsten23/hubzilla/doc/member/guide/channels.md

 Adjust how much and for what kind of events you want a notification.
 The settings are self explanatory.

 ### Miscellaneous settings
-Up to now you can only set whether to start your calendar week on monday.
+Up to now you can only set whether to start your calendar week on Monday.

 ## How to connect to other channels
 For details about how to connect to other channels please read the details about [connections](./connections).